Today's Forecast: CODE GREEN

 Code Yellow When air quality is considered moderate, it is designated Code Yellow.
 Unusually sensitive people should consider limiting outdoor activity, and everyone should consolidate trips, limit engine idling, and conserve electricity.

-Code Green Code Green air quality is good, and to keep it that way, we all should make a habit of carpooling, using public transportation, biking, or walking whenever possible - particularly during the ozone season, May through September.
+Code Green Code Green air quality is good, and to keep it that way, we all should make a habit of carpooling, taking public transportation, biking or walking or teleworking whenever possible - particularly during the ozone season, April through September.

 For more information on air quality, visit the Virginia Department of Environmental Quality (DEQ) and Environmental Protection Agency (EPA) websites.